Inside the 11th-Century Cave Churches of Göreme

-Rediscovered by Europeans in the 18th century, Göreme has been inhabited for millennia.
-The Romans used it as a necropolis and it was a very important Christian location in the early Middle Ages.
-The small city is just one example of many towns carved into fairy chimney rock formations in Cappadocia, central Turkey.
+Rediscovered by Europeans in the 18th century, Göreme has a history that stretches back thousands of years.
+Once used as a necropolis by the Romans, it became a significant Christian hub during the early Middle Ages.
+This small city is one of many towns in Cappadocia, central Turkey, where entire communities were carved into the region's iconic fairy chimney rock formations.

-Beside its famous balloon rides, the city is home to the Göreme Open Air Museum, a collection of caves carved into the stone for hundreds of years.
-The ticket costs 30 Turkish Lira, plus 10 for the Dark Church.
+Beyond its famous balloon rides, Göreme is home to the Göreme Open Air Museum, a fascinating collection of caves that were carved and inhabited for centuries.
+Entrance to the museum costs 30 Turkish Lira, with an additional 10 Lira for access to the Dark Church.

 On our way from the hotel to the museum we were already able to see rooms carved into the stone.
 This is a common site in the region.